compas-dev/compas_fab/docs/examples/03_backends_ros/07_ros_create_urdf_ur5_with_measurement_tool.rst

 Explanation
 -----------

-The end-effector consists of one fixed joint (that will be attacted to the tool0 of the robot), one link with geometry (the tool geometry), one fixed joint (the tcp joint, defining the TCP frame) and the tcp link without geometry.
+The end-effector consists of one fixed joint (that will be attached to the tool0 of the robot), one link with geometry (the tool geometry), one fixed joint (the tcp joint, defining the TCP frame) and the tcp link without geometry.